ASNA/how-to-make-an-http-request-from-avr-classic/README.md

 ### The Json data

 First we need some Json test data.
 The [JSONPlaceholder](https://jsonplaceholder.typicode.com/) site provides several different Json test documents.
 This article uses its [`users` Json document](https://jsonplaceholder.typicode.com/users).
-This URL provides ficticious Json data about 10 users and a fragment of it is shown below in Figure 1.
+This URL provides ficticious Json data for 10 users and a fragment of it is shown below in Figure 1.

 ![](https://asna.com/filebin/marketing/article-figures/avr-classic-json/json-data.png)